aliyousefi-dev/ovacli/ovacli-docs/docs/draft.md

 and adding a view all

 when delete a user .. it delete completly her. also the content that he shared.

+the searhcing what gives us ?
+just video ids ? yes it give us just video ids.

+we have the gallery fetcher
+and it fetch the content based the route

+we have two type of route . one is the playlist content that need parameters and another is the like recent or global that don't need any parameters.

+now we need to add another route that is search route that need multiple paramters . like query , tags , bucket

+i thikning abuot make the centerla fetch separet function

+- fetch serach
+- fetch recents
+- fetch global
+- fetch saved
+- fetch playlist content

+then we have two type of ui (gallery-page , gallery-infinite) tehy are fetch based the routes. but i thinking the maybe there is a better approace like make the fetch logics outside of them like this for the gallery page having this output funcitons

+- OnPageSelect()
+- @input Video Datas []
+- @Total Videos

+and for the Inifinite Fetch

+- OnScrollHit()
+- @TotalVideso
+- Videos Data[]

+for example the paginations have a fetcher funciton with and an initialBucket

+also the infinite have this

+but i thinking about this fetcher must be something that same like interface what doing with that fetchre that are complext ?